For U.S. Citizens - Federal Student Loan Information and Instructions

 Graduate School Loan Application

 Next you will need to complete a Graduate School Student Loan Application.
-You may complete this form electronically, but will need to print the form in order to sign it.
-Once you have completed the loan application, you can return it to us at the address on page 4 of the loan application or you may scan it and send it as an attachment to our office at firstname.lastname@example.org or by FAX at 203-432-8137.
+You may complete this form electronically - but will need to print the form to sign it.
+Once you have completed the loan application, you can return it to us at 246 Church St, Floor 2, or you may scan it and send it as an attachment to email@example.com

 Once we receive the information requested above, we will be able to determine how much you are eligible to borrow.
 Page 3 of the Graduate School Loan Application describes the formula the federal government requires.
 You may wish to use the worksheet on that page to help estimate your own eligibility (or financial need).

 If eligible, the Federal Direct Unsubsidized Loan will be awarded first.
 The maximum amount is $20,500 and any additional need would be borrowed through the Graduate Plus Loan.
-There is an origination fee of 1.062% that is deducted at the time of disbursement of loan funds to your Yale student account.
-Students eligible to borrow Unsubsidized loans are responsible for paying the interest that accrues while in school.
+There is an origination fee of 1.057% that is deducted at the time of disbursement of loan funds to your Yale student account.
+Students eligible to borrow Unsubsidized loans are responsible for paying the interest that accrues .
 Repayment is deferred until after the student borrower has graduated or otherwise terminated enrollment in a degree-granting program.

 Alternative Student Loans